OneGet/MicrosoftDockerProvider/README.md

 ### Manual Steps
     Once docker is installed, you will need to restart the machine After the machine is restarted, docker service needs to be in the running state

+	After you have installed the required KB (KB3176936 or higher) you will need to restart the machine

 ### Version
 0.1.0.0